-- 116. One of the key budget objectives is to maintain General Fund reserves to at least a risk assessed prudent minimum level.
-The anticipated outturn for 2014/15 indicates a General Fund reserve position of £15.1m with no further planned use of General Fund reserves and so the previously identified minimum prudent level of £11.2m has been achieved. - 117.
+- 106. One of the key budget objectives is to maintain General Fund reserves to at least a risk assessed prudent minimum level.
+The anticipated outturn for 2014/15 indicates a General Fund reserve position of £15.1m and so the previously identified minimum prudent level of £11.2m has been achieved.
+Reserve levels need to take account of the continued reductions in funding levels and significant future pressures across all forms of social care service in particular. - 107.
 The reserves policy has been updated to ensure it accounts for these risk factors and will be presented with the final budget report.
-The budget also includes a contingency element of £2.1m.
+The draft budget also includes a contingency element of £2.1m. - 108.
+The assessment of the appropriate level of reserves is continually kept under review. - 109.
+There is a current plan to use £1.2m of earmarked reserves in 2015/16 to fund a one off investment in as part of the reconfiguration of some services.